Pagan handfasting ceremonies

 Handfasting ceremonies were originally Pagan Celtic betrothal ceremonies.
 As an alternative Celebrant, I perform various handfasting ceremonies, for all kinds of couples regardless of any belief they may or may not have.
 Handfasting is popular with Pagan couples still, but many other couples who aren’t Pagans are incorporating this betrothal tradition within their wedding ceremonies.

-I write and perform individual handfasting ceremonies, and these can be stand alone ceremonies, or can be incorporated into an engagement, wedding, naming or renewal of vows ceremony.
+I write and perform individual handfasting ceremonies in Yorkshire and around the UK, and these can be stand alone ceremonies, or can be incorporated into an engagement, wedding, naming or renewal of vows ceremony.
 Handfasting can be performed in any location, but most couples prefer them to be performed outdoors

 Children, families and friends can be apart of the ceremony and each wrap a different coloured ribbon around the arms of the couple.
 Family handfasting ceremonies with friendships bracelets are also available, and are an ideal way to include parents, families and children.